posix4e/puppet/README.md

 pinned: false
 license: mit
 ---
+This attempts to recreate https://github.com/nat/natbot/blob/main/natbot.py but for android instead of the web.
+It uses acceesibility to see, and Android Intents to steer.
+Sometimes it needs the users' help because of android's security model.

 This is a (soon) 3 part system
 - puppet can recieve commands and execute them.